richtaur/GameDevTreasure/src/post/juice-it-or-lose-it.md

 contentURLs: [https://www.youtube.com/watch?v=Fy0aCDmgnxg]
 ---

-An indispensable guide for measuring the depth of player decisions made in a game design.
+A valuable, beat-by-beat walkthrough of taking a dull game and "juicing" it up with tweens, scaling, screenshake, and more.